developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/about/index.md

 The base [EB installation](../setup) includes all necessary components to allow a Windows development host to easily build device apps and set [runtime settings](../configreference) for local or mass-deployment using [Zebra StageNow](../../../../stagenow) or a mobile device management (MDM) system. **If migrating from another platform**, Enterprise Browser also can run apps built for PocketBrowser, RhoElements and the RhoMobile Shared Runtime, making it an ideal path for moving apps to a newer UI, device or platform.
 See the [API Compatibility matrix](../compatibility).

-## New in v1.6
+## New in v1.7

+OLD OLD OLD:
 #### Android Jelly Bean - End of Support
 Enterprise Browser 1.6 and higher will no longer support devices running Android Jelly Bean.
 For Jelly Bean support, please use [Enterprise Browser 1.5](../../../../enterprise-browser/1-5/guide/about) or lower.

 #### Zebra Android Device Support
+Enterprise Browser 1.7 now supports

+OLD OLD OLD:
-Enterprise Browser 1.6 now supports new and existing devices running Android 5.0 Lollipop and Android 6.0 Marshmallow:
+new and existing devices running Android 5.0 Lollipop and Android 6.0 Marshmallow:

 * **ET50** with Android Lollipop
 * **ET55** with Android Lollipop